Manmadha-1/python-app/README.md

 Steps to create a connection between EC2 instance and GIT bash.

-1. Create EC2 instance in AWS EC2.
+1. Create an EC2 instance in AWS EC2.
 2. Copy Key.pem to your working folder.

    Ex: streamlit-app.pem